massoncheg/forgejo-docs/admin/logging-documentation.md

 `ENABLE_XORM_LOG` to `false` in the `[log]` section.
-Its outputs are configured by setting the `XORM` value in the `[log]` section of the configuration. `XORM` defaults to `,` if unset, meaning it is redirected to the main Gitea log.
+Its outputs are configured by setting the `XORM` value in the `[log]` section of the configuration. `XORM` defaults to `,` if unset, meaning it is redirected to the main Forgejo log.

 XORM will log SQL events by default.
 This can be changed by setting the `LOG_SQL` value to `false` in the `[database]` section.